js2264/periodicDNA/README.md

 The other major use of this package is to generate specific tracks over a set of loci, e.g. the strength of WW 10-pb periodicity over promoters.
-**Important note:** We recommend to run this command across at least a dozen of processors (use the `PROCS` argument).
+**Important note:** We recommend to run this command across at least a dozen of processors (use the `cores` argument).
 This command will take several hours and possibly up to a day to run.
-It typically takes one day to produce a periodicity track over 15,000 GRanges of 150 bp (with default parameters) using `PROCS = 12`.
+It typically takes one day to produce a periodicity track over 15,000 GRanges of 150 bp (with default parameters) using `cores = 12`.
 We highly recommend the user to run this command in a new `screen` session.

 ```r